Post-Investment Financial Management

 Get access to the right financial direction for your growing business.

-Reporting allows your investors to stay up to date on your company and their investments.
+Reporting allows your investors to stay up to date on your company and their investment.

 Every investor is different.
 Each has different reporting requirements.
 Some are very specific and want financial information completed on their in-house templates.
 Others want more high-level information and forecasting.
 Your company’s financial information may be part of a large portfolio that is consolidated on a monthly basis by the investor.
-They will therefore need similar financial information to what they receive from their other investees.
+What this means in practice is they will need similar financial information to what they receive from their other investees.

-It is important to contact the investor soon after you have received their investment to get an understanding of what type of reporting they require.
+It is important to contact the investor soon after you have received their investment to build early momentum and gain an understanding of what type of reporting they require.
 This proactiveness can save you from unnecessary costs at a later stage and will help start your relationship with the investor on a positive note.

 Setting and keeping a budget